-Sync inventory, pull sales information, sync products to and from Shopify.
+Sync inventory, pull sales information, and sync products to and from Shopify.

 - Shopify Integration Setup